-A national driving licence and vehicle registration documents must be carried at all times.
-The Swedish authorities do not require drivers to carry a Green Card but it is advisable, as it tops up the level of cover provided to that of the driver's domestic policy.
+You must carry a national driving licence and vehicle registration documents at all times.
+The Swedish authorities do not require drivers to carry a Green Card, but it is advisable.